UCLALibrary/research-tips/_tutorials/2015-05-18-find-the-guides.markdown

 # image: featuredimagehere
 ---

 <p>Google is great, but for your research project, you're likely going to need more than even Google can provide.
-UCLA Library's <a href="http://guides.library.ucla.edu" target="_blank">research guides</a> can help you find the best databases and search tools for your topic, and help you more quickly find the information you need.</p>
+UCLA Library's <a href="http://guides.library.ucla.edu" target="_blank">research guides</a> can help you find the best {% include glossary-term.html term="article database" termshown="databases"%} and search tools for your topic, and help you more quickly find the information you need.</p>

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/ilaW2DQekGA" allowfullscreen></iframe>